xmartlabs/fountain-docs/FountainRxJava2.md

 In addition, there are some optional parameters that you can define:
 - `firstPage: Int`: The initial page number, by default its value is 1.
 Additionally you can specify the [`ioServiceScheduler: Scheduler`](http://reactivex.io/documentation/scheduler.html).
-It's the [Scheduler] with which the service call will be made.
+It's the [Scheduler] that will be used to make the service call.
 By default, the library will use [`Schedulers.io()`].

 ## Cache + Network Support Listing Creator for paged endpoints